- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Believe it or not, but people do actually sled in the Boston Common!
 There aren’t any hills here, but the second that the city sees some snow, you’ll see all of the locals (including the college kids) run straight to Boston Common.
 You don’t even need a super lovely sled – you could grab something as simple as a big trash bag to get pulled around on in the snow, and you’ll have just as much fun.

 Be warned that oftentimes a huge snowball fight also occurs here.
 You might just get caught in the thick of it if you aren’t careful!
 However, it’s a super fun time to be in the common because you feel connected with so many people just having fun out in the snow at Christmas time in Boston.
 The feeling is very festive!

 Here is a terrific family-friendly Boston Christmas activity, and it is free!
 Holiday Happenings at Suffolk Downs in East Boston takes place Saturday November 27th, and features photos with Santa, ornament craft making, a hot cocoa bar, face painting, and more!
 This is also a great place to get your tree as they have fresh cut trees and wreaths available at their holiday tree market.
 Bring an unwrapped toy to help support local families in need.

 Beacon Hill is home to some of the most beautiful and quaint buildings in all of Boston.
 It’s often seen as one of the most picturesque parts of the city, and for good reason.
 Cobblestone streets in this area are lined by beautiful brownstones that Boston is most well-known for.

 During the Beacon Hill Holiday Stroll, visitors are welcome to walk through the neighborhood.
 Children can stop by and visit Santa, while adults will enjoy the refreshments and festive snack options.
-There are also carriage rides available which only adds to the ambiance at this time in the city!
+There are also carriage rides available which only adds to the ambiance of Christmas in Boston!

 Watch the Boston Bruins play at TD Garden